top of page

 Olivia, Ophelia, Jurni, and Amelia may have been robbed of their chance to be raised by their loving families, but that doesn't mean their lives aren't still having a major impact.
 "Every stillborn baby #StillCounts," affirms Samantha.
 "Olivia, Ophelia, Jurni, and Amelia are a testament to that.
 Their parents are bravely speaking out and have been working tirelessly for years to make sure that other parents aren't left out to dry by NY state the way their families were.
 And there is no force more powerful than a parents' love.
 NY state, it's time to do the right thing and guarantee that stillbirth parents get the time to heal that they deserve."

-UPDATE (August 2024) - TAKE ACTION: The Assembly has until the end of the year to protect NY's stillbirth moms!
-Call Speaker Heastie to demand IMMEDIATE action to pass legislation before a stillbirth mother loses her life to this cruel - and easily correctable - loophole:
+UPDATE (Dec 2024) - TAKE ACTION: NY must take IMMEDIATE action to protect NY's stillbirth moms!
+Join us in Albany on Jan 28th and call Speaker Heastie before a stillbirth mother loses her life to this cruel - and easily correctable - loophole:

 The Assignment: 1 Quick Call (takes under 1 min, promise!)